zeroc-ice/ice/matlab/README.md

 ### Packaging the Ice Toolbox

-You can build the MATLAB Ice toolbox package with the following command:
+Use the following command to build the Ice toolbox package:

 ```
 msbuild msbuild\ice.proj /t:Package